jgheithcock/heithcockdotcom/_posts/scavengerhunts/2013-44-marauders/index.md

 <img src="/images/scavengerhunts/2013-44-marauders/IMG_2242-page-2-front-yard.jpg" class="mapBorder" width="100%" alt="Second page of the map - the front yard">
 </a>

-The third 'page' is the Great Room, where the christmas tree would have been.
-The strange amoeba shape in the middle is the kitchen counter, the "Flue Network" is the pizza oven, and the "Cauldron Cupboard" is the pantry (which we call the larder).
+The third 'page' is the Great Room, where the Christmas tree would have been.
+The strange amoeba shape in the middle with _House Elves Only_ is the kitchen counter, the _Flue Network_ is the pizza oven, and the _Cauldron Cupboard_ is the pantry (which we call the larder).

 <a href="/images/scavengerhunts/2013-44-marauders/IMG_2243-page-3-great-room.jpg">
 <img src="/images/scavengerhunts/2013-44-marauders/IMG_2243-page-3-great-room.jpg" class="mapBorder" width="100%" alt="Third page of the map - the great room">
 </a>

-The fourth 'page' is our daughter's room, where the "room of requirement" is a secret closet.
+The fourth 'page' is our daughter's room, where the _Room of Requirement_ is a secret closet.

 <a href="/images/scavengerhunts/2013-44-marauders/IMG_2244-page-4-room-of-requirement.jpg">
 <img src="/images/scavengerhunts/2013-44-marauders/IMG_2244-page-4-room-of-requirement.jpg" class="mapBorder" width="100%" alt="Second page of the map - the girl's room">
 </a>

 The fifth and final 'page' is the downstairs, where my office and bar is.
-The "Grindylow tank" is an aquarium.
+The area with _Grindylow_ is an aquarium.

 <a href="/images/scavengerhunts/2013-44-marauders/IMG_2245-page-5-downstairs.jpg">
 <img src="/images/scavengerhunts/2013-44-marauders/IMG_2245-page-5-downstairs.jpg" class="mapBorder" width="100%" alt="Third page of the map - downstairs and the windrose">
 </a>

-If you pull apart the two flaps with "Hogwarts School of Witchcraft & Wizardry" on them, you find an empty windrose - that is, a star with sixteen points, one for each compass direction.
-The "N" with the arrow pointing up was supposed to indicate that.
+If you pull apart the two flaps with _Hogwarts School of Witchcraft & Wizardry_ on them, you find an empty windrose - that is, a star with sixteen points, one for each compass direction.
+The _N_ with the arrow pointing up was supposed to indicate that.

 <a href="/images/scavengerhunts/2013-44-marauders/IMG_2252-empty-windrose.jpg">
 <img src="/images/scavengerhunts/2013-44-marauders/IMG_2252-empty-windrose.jpg" class="mapBorder" width="50%" alt="The empty windrose">